vanelsberg/AndroidAPSdocs/docs/EN/DailyLifeWithAaps/Automations.md

 ## What is an Automation?

-"**Automation**" is a feature within **AAPS** which can simplify a user’s diabetes management by making automatic changes to insulin delivery in order to fit within the individual's lifestyle needs.
+"**Automation**" is a feature which can automate task for AndroidAPS.

-An **Automation** instructs **AAPS** to carry out a specific action 'automatically' as a result of one or more conditions or triggers.
-This can be for irregular episodic events, like low or high **BG**, a set amount of negative **IOB**.
-It can also be for reoccurring events, for example a meal or exercise at a certain time of day, or when the user is located within a certain distance of GPS location or WIFI SSID area.
+Automations performs specific actions based on one or more conditions or triggers.
+Triggers can include irregular events like low or high blood glucose (BG) levels, or a set amount of negative insulin on board (IOB).
+Automations can also handle recurring events, such as meals or exercise at certain times of day, or when the user is within a specific distance of a GPS location or a WIFI SSID area.
+Automation can execute AAPS settings backups based on a schedule or on every Pod change.

+Automations rules are created and modified from the Automations tab.
+Each rule is defined by two properties:

+- One or more conditions or 'triggers' that start an action.

+    Think of a certain time schedule, an event or propertie value in AAPS

+- One or more actions to perform.

+    Such as an alarm or settings a profile percentage or exporting the AAPS settings on Pod change.

-There are a wide range of **Automation** options, and users are encouraged to study these within the **AAPS** app, in the **Automation** section.
-You can also search the **AAPS** user groups on **Facebook** and **Discord** for **Automation** examples from other users.
+There are a wide range of Automation options, and users are encouraged to study these within the AAPS app, in the Automation section.
+You can also search the AAPS user groups on **Facebook** and **Discord** for Automation examples from other users.

 ## How Automation can help